UNITED NATIONS, QUEENSLAND COUNTRY WOMEN’S ASSOCIATION and ASSOCIATED COUNTRY WOMEN OF THE WORLD

 - Communicate with the UN Committee

-The UN Peacekeepers March is held on the last Sat in May.
-QCWA has for the past 10 years provided and served tea & scones at King George Square.
-Thanks to QCWA contributions to International funds we hope to continue in the future.
+The UN Peacekeepers Commemorative Ceremony March is held on the last Saturday in May.
+For the past ten years QCWA has provided and served tea and scones at King George Square.
+Thanks to QCWA contributions to International funds we are able to continue this activity.

 - No poverty